xbeat/Machine-Learning/README.md

 This code demonstrates a basic logistic regression model for predicting disease risk based on age and blood pressure.

+## Mastering Complex Types in Python

+Understanding Type Annotations in Python

+Type annotations provide a powerful way to explicitly define expected data types in Python code, making it easier to catch potential errors during development and improve code maintainability through static type checking using tools like mypy.

 ## Efficient Regression Models in Python

 Introduction to Regression Models in Python